anoma/nspec/docs/node_architecture/ordering/consensus_v1.md

 # Consensus Engine

-This one is not required in v1.
+There is no non-trivial consensus problem to solve in v2<!--v1-->.